maitosuoh/mafld-bibliometrics/README.md

 **6. keyword**: author keyword analysis and keyword co-occurence network analysis (Figure 3)
 **7. citation**: extracting reference information from records of Web of Science and Scopus
 **8. co-citation**: citation analysis (Fig 4) and co-citation network analysis (Fig 5, 6)

+### How to use
+Download and place the R workspace and all R code files from 2. cleaning in your working directory.
+Open 2. cleaning with RStudio and run the code, which will start by loading the deposited workspace.
+Each Figure in the paper will be saved as a single pdf file.
+Each file saves the current R workspace at the end, and the next file loads the generated workspace in the beginning.
+(Because the original record files exported from the literature databases are not provided, the code in 1_import does not work)

+### Session info

 ## Acknowledgements
 The authors acknowledge the developers and maintainers of the packages used in this study.